asyapluggedin/asyaplugged.in/content/know/recurse-center-report-1.md

 - Shipped a static website
 - Learned a lot of new things about JavaScript, Sass, Go, Rust, Tera, SQL, and shaders.

+I'm very grateful for the chance to make so many new friends, too.
+Next week, the incoming batch will arrive.
+I am excited to show them around and host some events.
+I do not at all feel ready to take a senior post, but nonetheless I am curious how it will go in any event.

 [^1]:
 What is the Recurse Center?
 You'd probably learn best from their own [website](https://www.recurse.com/).